• Home

 "Confidence in Optometric Competence"

 Founded in 2009, the American Board of Clinical Optometry (ABCO), under the direction of its Board of Directors and its advisory board, is an independent, nonprofit 501(c)(6) tax-exempt organization.
 ABCO certifies the successful completion of formal education, training, and national board testing in the practice of optometry.
-In addition, ABCO certifies advanced optometric sub-specialties, and the on-going commitment to life-long learning through its Maintenance of ABCO Certification process, of Optometrists in the United States and Canada.
+In addition, ABCO promotes and certifies the on-going commitment to life-long learning through its Maintenance of ABCO Certification process, of Optometrists in the United States and Canada.

 In developing the ABCO Certification and Maintenance of ABCO Certification programs the ABCO sought to satisfy the following criteria and goals: